Year 11 (Stage 1) Curriculum

 Walford Year 11 students have many options that engage, extend and enrich their studies.

-Year 11 is defined by you pursuing a personalised curriculum pathway that reflects your strengths and supports you in pursuing learning relevant to your interests and future career aspirations.
+Year 11 is defined by pursuing a personalised curriculum pathway that reflects students' strengths and supports them in pursuing learning relevant to their interests and future career aspirations.

 Having commenced the SACE in Year 10, completing Stage 1 Exploring Identities and Futures and possibly a variety of other Stage 1 subjects, Walford Year 11 students have many options that engage, extend and enrich their studies.